apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 `etc/apollo.xml.properties` can be replaced with encrypted versions by using the `apollo encrypt` command.

-Lets say you your current `key_storage` contains plain text passwords that need to be replaced with encrypted versions:
+Let's say you your current `key_storage` contains plain text passwords that need to be replaced with encrypted versions:

 {pygmentize:: xml}